 The impact of student loan interest rates is a major reason to first examine your options for federal student loans.
 Student loan interest rates vary, and they fluctuate with the economy.
 Federal loans generally come with lower interest rates than private loans available through banks or credit unions, due to government subsidies.
 But you may be able to find private student loan rates that are comparable to the federal interest rates and have other, more flexible terms that align with your needs.

 Over time, the accrued interest you'll have to pay on the loan can represent even more than the original amount you borrowed.
 And the longer your repayment period is, the more interest you will accumulate.
-That’s why is so important to choose a student loan with low rates.
+That’s why it is so important to choose a student loan with low rates.

 Pay attention to the APR

 It’s important to look beyond interest rates as well.
-One effective way of making valid apples-to-apples comparisons between competing loans is to check the APR (annual percentage rate) of the loan.
+One effective way of making valid apples-to-apples comparisons between competing student loans is to check the APR (annual percentage rate) of the student loan.
 You'll want the lowest possible APR you can get.
-An APR is expressed as a percentage and includes the annual cost of a college loan, factoring in both interest and any fees.
+An APR is expressed as a percentage and includes the annual cost of a college student loan, factoring in both interest and any fees.

-An example how student loan interest works
+An example of how student loan interest works

 Now that you understand about student loan interest rates and APR, learn about what private student loan money can be spent on.